ObiWanLansi/DoofesZeug/Documentation/Features/EntityValidation.md

-# Model Validation
+# Entity Validation

-An small validation of the models is planed.
+An small validation of the entity is planed.
 There are two different ways:
 - Add an attribute to an property (`Min()`,`Max()`,`Range()`,`Length()`)
 - Implement an interface `IValidator` in an class, which can validate more than one property an there coherences.